 And usually getting back with estimation and organizing assets would have taken him a few days.

-Thanks to xChange it is much faster and it is very easy to give the customer first indication: OK.
+Thanks to xChange it is much faster and it is very easy to give the customer the first indication: OK.
 This is possible.
 I can offer you the following conditions.

 Another thing is trust and security.
 They know that only a trustworthy, well-checked company can access xChange and lease the equipment, so they know that the equipment will arrive on a certain day and in the right condition.

-So it's about speed, saving money but we also make it easy for people to gain a true game trust in their business partner, which makes their lives easier.
+So it's about speed, saving money but we also make it easy for people to gain true game trust in their business partner, which makes their lives easier.

-In the beginning you said that your platform enables tracking containers.
+In the beginning, you said that your platform enables tracking containers.
 Can you explain further how that is executed and what technologies do you use to support it?

 Even though there are more and more containers that get smart with IoT devices, it is just a small fraction of the global fleet.
 So the best thing you can do right now is to get the data from every shipping line.

 We have to do really a lot of integrations with external systems to get the data, and then be able to show it to our customers in a way that makes sense for them and helps them act.
-Container tracking is still the area that needs huge improvements.
+Container tracking is still an area that needs huge improvements.

 The market expects that in the next 5-10 years the global container fleet will be smart.
 But right now we are still far from there.

-And it is really a pity, because integrations are challenging.
+And it is really a pity because integrations are challenging.
 There are no common standards for data exchange and every integration for every company has to be written from scratch.